-- 1. To elect the two nominees named in the proxy statement as Class I directors, each to serve for a threeyear term and until their respective successors are duly elected and qualified. - 2.
+- 1. To elect the two nominees named in the proxy statement as Class II directors, each to serve for a threeyear term and until their respective successors are duly elected and qualified. - 2.
 To approve, on an advisory, non-binding basis, the compensation of our named executive officers. - 3.
-To approve, on an advisory, non-binding basis, the frequency of a shareholder vote to approve the compensation of the named executive officers. - 4.
-To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2021. - 5.
+To ratify the appointment of RSM US LLP as our independent registered public accounting firm for the fiscal year ending June 30, 2022. - 4.
 To consider and act upon any other matters that are properly brought before the annual meeting and at any adjournments or postponements thereof.
-At this time we are not aware of any such other matters.
+At this time, we are not aware of any such other matters.